-The Master of Human Resource Management (MHRM) program (availability varies by location) prepares students to be strategic and tactical contributors in their organizations and achieve success as HR management professionals.
-Coursework, taught from the practitioner's perspective, focuses on applying human resource competencies to real-world challenges and opportunities.
+The Master of Human Resource Management program prepares students to be strategic and tactical contributors in their organizations and achieve success as HR management professionals.
+Coursework, taught from the practitioner's perspective, focuses on applying HR competencies to real-world challenges and opportunities.